Code-Institute-Submissions/AlphaBetaCharlie/README.md

 - Simen Daehlin     @Eventyret_mentor
 - Michael Park      @michael_ci
 - Niel McEwen       @niel_ci
-- Naman Gupta       Mentor, coder and friend who provided bug work-a-rounds
+- Naman Gupta       Non code institute mentor, coder and friend who provided bug work-a-rounds and help with the logic related to the foreign keys used to track transactions in the application.
+He helped with logic related to the summaries of transactions which visible on user profile pages as well as in the profile alpha items.
+Tracks the number of beta and alpha transactions spawned and coonsumed by denomination.
-- Goran Nikic       Mentor, coder and friend who provided more than one swift kick in the butt as well as a boat load of coffee (usually around 3am)
+- Goran Nikic       non code institute mentor, my former employer who is a unicorn coder and friend.
+He provided more than one swift kick in the butt as well as a boat load of coffee (usually around 3am)